 In the Czech Republic, the Ministry of the Interior handles immigration and this institution is highly bureaucratic.
 Assuming that all of the necessary paperwork for work permits and visas has been submitted and approved, expats will also need to report to the Foreign Police once they arrive in the country.
 This process can also be cumbersome, often requiring the submission of documents that were already submitted to the Ministry of the Interior for the initial work permit application.

 + PRO: Public transport is cheap, efficient, easy to use, safe and clean

 The Czech Republic’s public transport system is well managed.
-In Prague, one-month passes can be purchased which can be used for any kind of public transport (tram, subway or bus).
+In Prague, one-month passes can be purchased that can be used on any of the public transport networks (tram, subway or bus).
 Schedules are strictly followed so passengers can rest assured that they will get to their appointments on time.
 Information on travel times and connections is easily accessible online and regular schedules are posted at the stops.

 - CON: Local taxis may try to scam foreigners